roc-lang/roc/TUTORIAL.md

 Here, Roc's compiler will infer that `color`'s type is `[Red, Yellow, Green]`, because those are the three possibilities this `when` handles.

-Just like how `{}` is the type of an empty record, `[]` is the type of an empty tag union.
-There is no way to create an empty tag union at runtime, since creating a tag union requires making an actual tag, and an empty tag union has no tags in it!

-This means if you have a function with the type `[] -> Str`, you can be sure that it will never execute.
-It requires an argument that can't be provided!
-Similarly, if you have a function with the type `Str -> []`, you can call it, but you can be sure it will not terminate normally.
-The only way to implement a function like that is using [infinite recursion](https://en.wikipedia.org/wiki/Infinite_loop#Infinite_recursion), which will either run indefinitely or else crash with a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).

-> **Aside:** Empty tag unions can be useful as type parameters.
-For example, a function with the type
-> `List [] -> Str` can be successfully called, but only if you pass it an empty list.
-That's because
-> an empty list has the type `List *`, which means it can be used wherever any type of `List` is
-> needed - even a `List []`!
->
-> Taking this a step further, a function which accepts a `Result Str []` only accepts a "Result
-> which can never be `Err`" - and you could call that function passing something like `Ok "hello"`
-> with no problem.

 ## Numeric types